BezBartek/django-db-views/README.md

 using callable allow you to write view definition using ORM.

+### How view migrations work?
+   - DBView working as regular django model.
+You can use it in any query.
+   - It's using Django code, view-migrations looks like regular migrations.
+   - It relies on `db_table` names.
+   - `makeviewmigrations` command finds previous migration for view.
+      - if there is no such migration then script create a new migration
+      - if previous migration exists but no change in `view_definition` is detected nothing is done
+      - if previous migration exists, then script will use previous `view_definition` for backward operation, and creates new migration.
+      - when run it will check if the current default engine definined in django.settings is the same engine the view was defined with

 As of version 0.1.0 you can also define view_definition as a dict for multiple engine types.
 This becomes useful if you use a different engine for local / dev / staging / production.